ryi06/NetTIME/pretrained/README.md

+# Pretrained models

 This directory contains pretrained models used to generate main results shown in the manuscript.
 Datasets used to train these models can be found [here](../data/datasets/README.md).

 We provide two files for each pretrained model : a `.config` file and a `.ckpt` file.
-The `.config` file stores the arguments used to train the model (i.e., batch_size, dataset path and learning rate).
+The `.config` file stores the arguments used to train the model (i.e., batch size, dataset path and learning rate).
 The `.ckpt` file stores the model parameter weights that achieves the best performance on validation data.

+Here is a list of pretrained models and the scenarios they are suitable for making TF binding predictions.
+All pretrained models can be used as a starting point to fine tune models for new TFs and cell types (by setting `--start_from_checkpoint <pretrained model .ckpt file path>`).

+- `seqCT`: this model is trained using DNA sequence data and 4 types of cell-type-specific features (DNase-seq and 3 types of histone ChIP-seq including H3K4me1, H3K4me3, H3K27ac).
+This is our best-performing model.
+The model architecture includes both TF- and cell-type-specific embedding vectors (by setting `--disable_tf_embed False --disable_ct_embed False` during training).
+It is suitable for making predictions in cell types that the model has already seen during training.
+- `seqCT_TFEmbedOnly`: this model is trained using the same set of features as `seqCT`.
+The model architecture includes TF-specific embedding vector (by setting `--disable_tf_embed False --disable_ct_embed True` during training).
+In addition to making predictions in cell types that the model has already seen during training, this model can also be used to make predictions in new unseen cell types.
+- `seq`: this model is trained only using DNA sequence data.
+The model architecture includes both TF- and cell-type-specific embedding vectors.
+It is suitable for making predictions when TF- and cell-type-specific features are unavailable for the TF-cell-type pair of interest.
+- `seqDNase`: This model is trained using DNA sequence data and DNase-seq cell-type-specific feature.
+The model architecture includes both TF- and cell-type-specific embedding vectors.
+It is suitable for making predictions when only DNase-seq data is available to provide cell-type-specific information.